Juraj Slafkovský: Montreal Canadiens (2022–present)

-With his preferred number 20 jersey already in use by veteran defenceman Chris Wideman upon arrival in Montreal, the foregoing agreed to cede the number to Slafkovský in exchange for an autographed jersey as a keepsake for his newborn son.
-His performance in the preseason was a subject of considerable media interest, with Sportsnet saying he "at times appeared out of his element," whereas team general manager Kent Hughes stated, "we've seen the start of a process of adjusting from hockey in Europe to hockey in North America".
+With his preferred number 20 jersey already in use by veteran defenceman Chris Wideman upon arrival in Montreal, Wideman agreed to cede the number to Slafkovský in exchange for an autographed jersey as a keepsake for his newborn son.
+His performance in the pre-season was a subject of considerable media interest, with Sportsnet saying he "at times appeared out of his element," whereas team general manager Kent Hughes stated, "we've seen the start of a process of adjusting from hockey in Europe to hockey in North America".
 While Slafkovský would be allowed to develop with the Canadiens, there existed a possibility of him spending time with the Canadiens' American Hockey League (AHL) affiliate, the Laval Rocket.
 On 10 October 2022, it was confirmed that he had made the Canadiens' opening night roster for the 2022–23 season.
 He appeared in his first NHL game on 12 October, a 4–3 victory over their traditional archrival, the Toronto Maple Leafs.
 In his fifth game with the team on 20 October, Slafkovský scored his first goal in the NHL during a 6–2 rout of the Arizona Coyotes.
 After missing three games with an unspecified upper body injury, Slafkovský returned to the lineup on 29 October and was placed on the power play for the first time, where he scored his first power play marker (and second NHL goal) that same night against the St. Louis Blues.
 In a game against the Detroit Red Wings on 8 November, he was called for boarding Red Wings forward Matt Luff, for which he was given a two-game suspension by league officials.
 After sustaining a knee injury in a 15 January 2023 game against the New York Rangers, the Canadiens announced that Slafkovský would be out for a period of three months, bringing his season to a premature end.
 He finished his rookie campaign with four goals and ten points in 39 games.